PopleZoo/BetterItemScan/README.md

 - scanning only happened once, it now does so every time
 - turning off 'CalculateForQuota' shows items scanned normallly again
 - duplicate items weren't being removed due to quota calculation testing
+- GiftBoxItem (presents/gifts) are no longer calculated when on the ship if used to get its held item

 Bugs and errors?
--Head to the Lethal Company Discord -> Mod releases -> Better Item Scan
+-Head to the Lethal Company Discord(s) -> Mod releases -> Better Item Scan